OpenEnergyPlatform/oeplatform/README.md

 ## Installation

-In the meantime, we also offer the possibility to use [docker](https://www.docker.com/) in addition to the manual installation.
+Below we describe the complete manual installation of the OEP website and database.
+We also offer the possibility to use [docker](https://www.docker.com/), if you are a developer you could manually install the OEP alongside the dockercontainer to run the database or run everything in docker.
 For this purpose, 2 [docker container images](https://docs.docker.com/get-started/#what-is-a-container-image) (OEP-website and OEP-database) are published with each release, which can be pulled from [GitHub packages](https://github.com/OpenEnergyPlatform/oeplatform/pkgs/container/oeplatform).

 [Here you can find instructions on how to install the docker images.](https://github.com/OpenEnergyPlatform/oeplatform/blob/develop/docker/USAGE.md)